ACCESS-NRI/access-hive.org.au/docs/Help/modify_documentation.md

 MkDocs includes a live preview server, so you can preview your changes as you write your documentation.
 The server will automatically rebuild the site upon saving.

-To start the server, open a terminal and navigate to your ACCESSHub local repository.
+To start the server, open a terminal and navigate to your ACCESS-Hub local repository.
 Now type:
 ```
 mkdocs serve
 ```